Celebrate your new sewing hobby and take it to the next level!

 - Invest in the tools of the trade:

 I started with an inexpensive Kenmore sewing machine.
 In less than a year, I invested in a high-quality, domestic machine.
 I fell in love with Janome.
-The stitch quality, its seven feed dogs, and the metal innards help to produce excellent stitch quality.
+The stitch quality, its seven feed dogs, and the metal “innards” help to produce excellent stitch quality.
 Just as important, the Janome’s heavy duty motor ensures that I can chew through thick layers of fabric without a hiccup.
 I don’t like to be limited in the projects I take on, so a powerful motor is important to me.
+No, Janome didn’t pay me to say that.
+I just like their machines.

 - Find tools that make your new love easy and accurate: